 Prepare Yourself for Tough Periods

-The point of this article is to encourage you to avoid overworking yourself whenever possible, but it’s also to acknowledge the fact that there are inevitably going to be times when you’re forced to strain yourself more than you probably should, while running a business.
+Taking the time to acknowledge the fact that there are inevitably going to be times when you’re forced to strain yourself more than you probably should, while running a business is key.
 No matter how conscientious or organized you are, you will encounter times when you end up working 12 or more hours per day, which is exactly why it’s critical that you observe the healthy practices we discussed.

 In addition to those practices, do what you know, personally, because that can be most helpful to you when you endure high-stress periods.
 In other words, you know what works best for you when you’re faced with extreme stress, better than anyone else.
 Unfortunately, in your line of work, it’s pretty much guaranteed that there will be times when the business becomes overwhelming.